Today I opened my inbox to find this:

-No doubt about it if you make the extra effort to bold select text in email you are being bold!
-Don’t underestimate how bolding certain words or sentences can make an otherwise benign statement one with emphasis.
+No doubt about it, if you make the extra effort to bold certain text in an email, you are being bold.
+Many underestimate how bolding certain words or sentences can make an otherwise benign statement one with emphasis.

 Be very sure that this emotional and emphasized tone is what you want to relay before hitting Send.
 To say after the fact that you “didn’t mean it that way” is a cop out.

 If you find you are bolding several portions of an email (or hitting the keyboard with a little more oomph) because you do in fact want to make a point, why not wait until the next morning to see if you still feel as strongly?

-You will be glad you did…
+You will probably be glad you did…